tudelft3d/3dgeoinfo2018/registration.md

 ## Registration

 We are glad to be offering a variety of registration options.
-The following are the relevant ones if you just want to attend the 3D GeoInfo conference.
+The following are the relevant ones if you just want to present a paper or to attend the 3D GeoInfo conference.

 <ul>
 	<li><strong>3D GeoInfo registration</strong>: includes access to all the Geo Delft conferences throughout the duration of the 3D GeoInfo conference (October 1-2), the possibility to present two papers at the 3D GeoInfo conference, access to the conference reception (October 1) and the conference dinner (October 2).
 The standard fee is €250 early, €300 late.
 For PhD candidates it is €200 early, €250 late.</li>